 |Hiking (All ages)

 Campers explore on-site and off-site hiking trails as they engage in nature activities and learn about Leave No Trace principles.
-Hikes are intentionally designed for specific age groups.
+Hikes are intentionally designed to meet the physical abilities of each age group.

 |Rock Wall Climbing (Ages 8+)